sadumtarun/sadumtarun/README.md

 # SADUM MUNI TARUN

 <p>
-I am writing to express my interest in the Data Science role I came across on LinkedIn.
-With a strong foundation in Python, Machine Learning, SQL and data analysis.
+I am writing to express my interest in the Data Science role with a strong foundation in Python, Machine Learning, SQL and data analysis.
 I am excited about the opportunity to bring my skills to your team and help drive impactful data-driven decisions.

 ✉︎ tarunsadum@gmail.com